braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ![][6]{: style="float:right;max-width:35%;margin-left:15px;"}

-When using links, text blocks, buttons, and images, select **Add new attribute** to append additional information to HTML tags in emails.
+When using links, buttons, images, and videos in the drag-and-drop editor, select **Add new attribute** under **Attributes** in the **Content** section to append additional information to HTML tags in emails.
 This can be especially useful for message personalization, segmentation, and styling.

 A common use case is to insert an attribute into your anchor tag to disable click tracking when sending through Braze.